David

-In the biblical narrative of the Books of Samuel, David is described as a young shepherd and harpist who gains fame by killing Goliath.
-He becomes a favorite of Saul, the first king of Israel, but is forced to go into hiding when Saul becomes paranoid that David is trying to take his throne.
+In the biblical narrative of the Books of Samuel, David is described as a young shepherd and harpist whose heart is devoted to Yahweh, the one true God.
+He gains fame and becomes a hero by killing Goliath.
+He becomes a favorite of Saul, the first king of Israel, but is forced to go into hiding when Saul suspects David of plotting to take his throne.
 After Saul and his son Jonathan are killed in battle, David is anointed king by the tribe of Judah and eventually all the tribes of Israel.
-He conquers Jerusalem, makes it the capital of a united Israel and brings the Ark of the Covenant to the city.
+He conquers Jerusalem, makes it the capital of a united Israel, and brings the Ark of the Covenant to the city.
 He commits adultery with Bathsheba and arranges the death of her husband, Uriah the Hittite.
 David's son Absalom later tries to overthrow him, but David returns to Jerusalem after Absalom's death to continue his reign.
-David desires to build a temple to Yahweh but is denied because of the bloodshed in his reign.
+David desires to build a temple to Yahweh, but is denied because of the bloodshed of his reign.
 He dies at age 70 and chooses Solomon, his son with Bathsheba, as his successor instead of his eldest son Adonijah.
-David is honored as an ideal king and the forefather of the future Hebrew Messiah in Jewish prophetic literature and many psalms are attributed to him.
+David is honored as an ideal king and the forefather of the future Hebrew Messiah in Jewish prophetic literature, and many psalms are attributed to him.

 David is also richly represented in post-biblical Jewish written and oral tradition and referenced in the New Testament.
 Early Christians interpreted the life of Jesus of Nazareth in light of references to the Hebrew Messiah and to David; Jesus is described as being directly descended from David in the Gospel of Matthew and the Gospel of Luke.
 In the Quran and hadith, David is described as an Israelite king as well as a prophet of Allah.
 The biblical David has inspired many interpretations in art and literature over the centuries.

 Biblical account

 Family

 The First Book of Samuel and the First Book of Chronicles both identify David as the son of Jesse, the Bethlehemite, the youngest of eight sons.
-He also had at least two sisters, Zeruiah, whose sons all went on to serve in David's army, and Abigail, whose son Amasa went on to serve in Absalom's army, Absalom being one of David's younger sons.
+He also had at least two sisters: Zeruiah, whose sons all went on to serve in David's army, and Abigail, whose son Amasa served in Absalom's army, Absalom being one of David's younger sons.
 While the Bible does not name his mother, the Talmud identifies her as Nitzevet, a daughter of a man named Adael, and the Book of Ruth claims him as the great-grandson of Ruth, the Moabite, by Boaz.